 Oregon's gains kept the statewide unemployment rate in June at 3.6%, essentially unchanged from the previous month (adjusted to 3.5%) and identical to the national average.
 The record low of 3.4% prevailed from November 2019 through February 2020, at the onset of the coronavirus pandemic.

-"We continue to have a strong labor market," Gail Krumenauer, economist for the Oregon Employment Department, said in an online briefing for reporters last week.
+"We continue to have a strong labor market," Gail Krumenauer, economist for the Oregon Employment Department, said Wednesday, July 20, in an online briefing for reporters.
 "Large job gains have been reported over many sectors of the economy.
 No broad sector of Oregon's economy had large job losses in June."

 All construction industries grew rapidly over the past 12 months, with several growing by double-digits: Building finishing contractors, up 13.2%; building equipment contractors, up 11.5%; heavy and civil engineering construction, up 10.8%; and specialty trade contractors, up 10.7%.

 Monthly growth also occurred in other services, such as auto repairs and hair salons, 1,600; health care and social assistance and leisure and hospitality (bars, entertainment, hotels and restaurants), 1,300 each.

 "We have seen some sectors still struggle to get back to their pre-pandemic levels," Krumenauer said.

 She said the health care and social assistance sector has rebounded strongly in the first half of this year, after lagging through the end of 2021.